 This policy does not violate any international treaty.
 It does not require the cooperation of tax havens.
 It doesn't even require new data: the necessary information exists.
 As part of the OECD's base erosion and profit shifting initiative, big companies are required to report their profits and taxes on a country by country basis to tax authorities globally.
-Importantly, the current reporting requirements are based on internationally recognized measures, and the OECD has released guidance on the implementation of country by country reporting that will be periodically updated.
-The simplest solution is to have the minimum tax follow the standard accounting definition.
+Importantly, the current reporting requirements are based on internationally recognized measures, and the OECD has released guidance on the implementation of country by country provide the periodically is country by country reporting that will be periodically updated.9 The simplest solution is to have the minimum tax follow the standard accounting definition.
 However, countries often legislate departures from a standard accounting definition of taxable profits for corporate tax purposes.
 (For example, the 2017 Tax Act allowed full expensing instead of traditional depreciation of capital assets.)
-Therefore, another option would be for countries to base their minimum tax on their own definition of taxable profits.
-The standard accountries to base their minimum tax on their own definition of taxable profits.
+Therefore, another option would be for countries to base their minimum tax on their own definition of taxable profits.10

 Applying minimum country-by-country taxes would have far-reaching consequences.
 With a high enough rate, this policy would remove tax incentives for US multinational companies to shift earnings or move real activity to low-tax places, because lower taxes abroad would be offset by higher taxes owed in the United States.
 Moreover, since there would not be incentives anymore for multinationals to operate or book earnings in low-tax places, there would be no point anymore for these countries to offer low rates in the first place.
 Today's tax havens would find it advantageous to increase their tax rates.
-In other words, with high enough country-by-country minimum taxes, the race to the bottom which has characterized globalization since the 1980s could be replaced by a race to the top.
+In other words, with high enough country-by-country minimum taxes, the race to the bottom which has characterized globalization since the 1980s could be replaced by a race to the top.11

 It is not an exaggeration to say that minimum taxes could change the face of globalization.
 With a high enough tax floor, the logic of international competition would be turned on its head.
-Once taxes are out of the picture, companies would go where the workforce is productive, infrastructure is high quality, and consumers have enough purchasing power to buy their
+Once taxes are out of the picture, companies would go where the workforce is productive, infrastructure is high quality, and consumers have enough purchasing power to buy their products.
+Instead of competing by slashing rates, countries would compete by boosting infrastructure spending, investing in access to education, and funding research.
+Instead of focusing solely on the bottom line of shareholders, international competition would contribute to more equality within countries.